marycamacho/audio-transcription-automation-mac/README.md

 A shell script to automate the local transcription of audio files on macOS using the powerful `whisper.cpp` engine.

+Created with a little help from a general AI.

 ## Motivation

 This script was designed for my private use on a local computer.
 I wanted to avoid using third-party transcription tools or services that require uploading my recordings to external servers.
 I believe we should not share data with AIs or for-profit businesses unless we explicitly want them to perform a task that is impossible to do locally.
 This script provides a powerful, private, and offline alternative.